 Six months after Pearl Harbour we were at Cleveland.
-Here was Labour at the Annual Convention of the United Steelworkers of America.
-Philip Murray presided.
-There before him in the 2000 delegates from the production line were the tough sinews of America.
+Here was organized Labour at the Annual Convention of the United Steelworkers of America.
+Philip Murray, President of the Steelworkers and of the C.I.O., presided.
+There before him in the 2,000 delegates from the production line were the tough sinews of America.
 There was struggle.
-There was the rush to get to the microphone, to get in the first words, to get in the last words, to rush through a resolution, to snatch a victory, to get control.
+There was the rush to get to the microphone to get in the first words, to get in the last words, to rush through a resolution, to snatch a victory, to get control.
 The struggle was for power.

-Pacing to and fro across the platform, calling on 'Willie' or 'Jimmy' to speak, ruling that man out of order, stopping to whisper an instruction to an official, easing or warming the crowd with his humour, Phil Murray steered his lively crew.
-Phil was for freedom of speech.
+Pacing to and fro across the platform, calling on "Bill" or "Joe" to speak, ruling that man out of order, stopping to whisper an instruction to an official, easing or warming the crowd with his humour, Phil Murray steered his lively crew.
+He was for freedom of speech.
 He was not for a free-for-all.
 He was a master in the art of managing men.

 Evening came.
 The business for that day was over.
 The delegates had reassembled to see something that would surprise them.
-They were to see the revue "You Can Defend America."
+They were to see "You Can Defend America."